UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 Placeholders are a different type of block.
-We have, for example, **PublicationPlaceholderBlock** that's a block that will be filled by related publication to a page.
-Let's suppose to distribute four publications placeholders in a page, then we link 4 publications to the same page.
+We have, for example, **PublicationPlaceholderBlock** that's a block that will be filled by a related publication to the page it belongs to.
+Let's suppose to distribute four publication placeholders in a page, then we link 4 publications to the same page.
-We'll have that each publication will be rendered in the Handler Block, respecting order and positioning.
+We'll have that each publication will be rendered in the Handler Block, respecting order and positioning (section).

 +------------+-----------------+------------------------------+
 | index      | block type      | publication                  |